 The different parts of a dishwasher

-To answer the question, “How does a dishwasher work?”, it is also helpful to know the different parts of the appliance.
+To answer the question, “How does a dishwasher work?”, you first need to know the different parts of the appliance.

 The heating element